Mapuche history: Campaigns of Caupolicán and Lautaro (1553–1557)

+Arauco War between 1558 and 1598

 The Spanish regrouped under the governorship of García Hurtado de Mendoza (1558–1561) and managed to kill Caupolicán and Galvarino, two key Mapuche leaders.
 In addition during the rule of García Hurtado de Mendoza the Spanish reestablished Concepción and Angol that had been destroyed by Mapuches and founded two new cities in Mapuche territory: Osorno and Cañete.
 In 1567 Spaniards conquered Chiloé Archipelago which was inhabited by Huilliches.

 In the 1570s Pedro de Villagra massacred and subdued revolting Mapuches around the city of La Imperial.
 Warfare in Araucanía intensified in the 1590s.
 Over time the Mapuche's of Purén and to a lesser extent also Tucapel gained a reputation of fierceness among Mapuches and Spaniards alike.
 This allowed the Purén Mapuches to rally other Mapuches in the war with the Spanish.

 Adaptations to the war

 In the early battles with the Spaniards Mapuches had little success but with time the Mapuches of Arauco and Tucapel adapted by using horses and amassing the large quantities of troops necessary to defeat the Spanish.
 Mapuches learned from the Spanish to build forts in hills; they also began digging traps for Spanish horses, using helmets and wooden shields against arquebuses.
 Mapuche warfare evolved toward guerrilla tactics including the use of ambushes.
 The killing of Pedro de Valdivia in 1553 marked a rupture with the earlier ritual warfare tradition of the Mapuches.

 Mapuche organization changed in response to the war and the aillarehue, a new macro-scale political unit consisting of several rehue, appeared in the late 16th century.
 This scaling-up of political organization continued until the early 17th century when the butalmapu emerged, each of these units made up of several aillarehues.
 At a practical level this meant that the Mapuches achieved a "supra-local level of military solidarity" without having state organization.
 By the late 16th century a handful of powerful Mapuche warlords had emerged near La Frontera.